-This statement relates to the Irish Aviation Authority's privacy practices in connection with this website.
+This statement relates to the Irish Aviation Authority's privacy practices in connection with this website and other personal data that it maintains.
 The Authority is not responsible for the content or privacy practices of other websites.
 Any external links to other websites are clearly identifiable as such.
 Some technical terms used in this statement are explained at the end of this page.

 The Irish Aviation Authority (IAA) fully respects your right to privacy, and will not collect any personal information about you on this website without your clear permission.
 Any personal information which you volunteer to the IAA will be treated with the highest standards of security and confidentiality, strictly in accordance with the Data Protection Acts, 1988 & 2003.